Public and private hospitals in Singapore: Key differences expats should know

 Last but not least, the ability to subsidize healthcare costs is very important to mention.
 Singaporeans can use their Medisave accounts and other government programs and subsidies to receive low-cost care from public hospitals, as long as they adhere to guidelines, such as room sharing.

 Private hospitals, however, do not allow for these types of subsidies at all.
 This fact is especially relevant because the cost of medical care in private hospitals is much more expensive than that found in public hospitals, even without any subsidies.

 While it is clear that patients in public hospitals can save a lot of money vis-à-vis their counterparts in private hospitals, it is important to note that many expatriates in Singapore will have zero access to publicly subsidized health care.

 Only expats with Permanent Resident (PR) status will have such access, which most do not and will never have.
 For this reason, it is very important for expats in Singapore to have private health insurance to address the high cost of medical treatment in the city’s private hospitals.

 Singapore health insurance

-If you are an expat in Singapore that needs to obtain private health insurance, or you are worried that your existing Singapore health insurance plan may not provide the coverage that you need in public and private hospitals here, talk to the experienced insurance experts at Pacific Prime Singapore.
+If you are an expat in Singapore who needs to obtain private health insurance, or you’re worried that your existing Singapore health insurance plan may not provide the coverage you need in public and private hospitals here, get in touch with our experienced insurance experts at Pacific Prime Singapore.

-Our team can answer all your Singapore health insurance questions, as well as provide you with a comparison of plans from a number of different insurers and a free price quote.
+Our team can answer all your Singapore health insurance questions, as well as provide you with a plan comparison from a number of reputable insurers and a free price quote.
 Contact us today!